it-muslim/kaldi-helpers/README.md

 ## Available functions and examples

-**NOTE:** It is supposed that kaldi functions are added to the PATH.
+:warning: **NOTE:** It is supposed that kaldi functions are added to the PATH.
 I.e. do `source path.sh` in one of your projects before run a script.

 ### `pdf2phone`
 Map pdf_id(s) to actual phones